Testing marginal homogeneity in Hilbert spaces with applications to stock market returns: Simulations

 \section{Simulations}

-We aim to verify our theoretical results.
-Remembering that our tests are suitable for random variables $X_{i,j}$, $i=1,2$, $j=1,\dots,n$, with values in a general separate Hilbert space, we consider the separable Hilbert space $ H$ consisting of all measurable and square integrable functions on the unit interval $[0,1]$.
+Remembering that our test is suitable for random variables $X_{i,j}$, $i=1,2$, $j=1,\dots,n$, with values in a general separate Hilbert space, we consider the separable Hilbert space $ H$ consisting of all measurable and square integrable functions on the unit interval $[0,1]$.
 This space is endowed with the usual inner product $\langle \cdot,\cdot \rangle$ and the normalized Legendre polynomials build a corresponding orthonormal basis $O=\lbrace e_i;i\in I\rbrace$, $I=\N$.
-We obtain our test statistic \eqref{eqn:CVM} by Monte-Carlo simulation based on 500 replications following {\textsc{Step}} 1--4 from Section \ref{sec:stat}.
+We obtain our test statistic \eqref{eqn:CVM} by Monte-Carlo simulation based on 500 replications following {\textsc{Step}} 1--4 from Section \ref{sec:model}.
 Thereby, we choose in {\textsc{Step}} 1 and {\textsc{Step}} 2 a standard Poisson distribution shifted by $1$, i.e., the distribution of $N+1$ for $N\sim \text{Pois}(1)$.
-In our simulations, the stochastic processes have the form
+In our simulations, the stochastic processes $X_{j,i}=(X_{j,i}(t);t\in [0,1])$ have the form

 for parameters $a_i\in \R\setminus \{0\}$ and $b_i\in\R$ and independent bivariate Brownian bridges $B_j=(B_{j,1}, B_{j,2})$ on $[0,1]$, $j=1,\dots,n$, with covariance structure